kenatibm/MadridLabDocumentation/workbooks/Prerequisites/README.md

 For the labs you will need an editor, preferably one that supports Java, Maven, and Git.
 We have chosen IntelliJ Community Edition because it supports all the features we need to run the labs.

 To install IntelliJ, visit https://www.jetbrains.com/idea/download/ and select the operating system you are running (Mac, Windows, or Linux) and download.
 Run the appropriate installation from the download.

+## Create a Bluemix Account
+Please ensure that you have created a Bluemix account and that you can log into it.
+If you have not created a Bluemix account please do so using your IBM id at https://console.ng.bluemix.net/registration/

+A Bluemix account is required to complete the installation instructions as well as the labs.

 ## Create an Ionic Creator Account (Optional)
 If you would like to have a tool for visually creating your Ionic User interface, then you may want to create an account at Ionic Creator.
 To do that visit https://creator.ionic.io/app/signup and signup.